withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 > 1.
 > 2. ...

 ### Opinionated Instructions

-Sometimes you will need to give an instruction where the reader has options.
-You want to illustrate the example with the specific choice you made, but you also want to make it clear that other decisions are acceptable.
+When you give an instruction where the reader has options, you will need to choose one option yourself and provide an **opinionated example**.
+To provide a helpful example to illustrate the outcome, yet still make it clear that other decisions are acceptable:

-In this case, try to separate the instruction from the opinion.
-First, give the action to take with a more general description.
-Then state the opinionated choice that your example uses.
+⚖️ Separate the instruction from the opinion.

+  1. Give the action to take with the reason, goal or criteria.
+  2. State the opinionated choice that your example uses.

 Your reader will be able to first process what you are doing and then will see the choice you have made.
 They can still follow your instruction, making a choice that works for their own project.

-This can be easier to follow (and perhaps more reassuring!) than a statement that gives multiple options.
-This is also usually easier to write since you do not have to remind the reader that this file is from *your* example, and may not appear in their project.
+This can be easier for a reader to follow than a statement that gives multiple options and forces them to consider several possibilities.
+This is also easier for you to write because it allows you to proceed with certain assumptions that, even if not true in the reader's project, have been made clear for the purposes of the example.

-**Example:** An instruction to add a component where the component *could* go in multiple files/places and still achieve the goal.
+**Example Edit:** Instead of listing possible choices that work, provide the underlying criteria so the reader can make an appropriate choice for their situation.
+Then, tell the reader which choice you have made and show it in an example.

 **Before: vague initial instruction**